koding/kdlearn/guides/creating-kdapps/hello/index.md

 ### Compiling with DevTools

 Compiling can be done in a number of ways, but we're going to focus on the
-easiest: Koding's [DevTools][6].
+easiest: Koding's [DevTools][devtools].
 All we have to do with DevTools open it up, and then from the FileTree on the left hand side locate our `index.coffee` file and open it up.

 Once your `index.coffee` file is open, DevTools will automatically compile it